H3llKa1ser/B00t2R00t/Methodology/Network Pivoting.md

 ## 1) Internal Host Discovery

-### In a network, if you root a machine, make these checks:
+### In a network, if you root a machine, do these checks:

 #### Windows